polygon-io/pg_catalog/agents-dev/session-tests-tasks.md

 - if the query is marked with success, send the query to the server, and check the response.
 - Check if the query response matches the data. if the data doesnt match for the query, you can fail the test.

+Remember when matching with the data, null in yaml and and None in python are same.
+So please be careful about how you match the data !